C-X1/JSFlashAero/README.md

 Install:

 1. Copy folder JSFAERO to the SD_WLAN directory on your FlashAir Card
-2. Edit your List.htm and add a Link to JSFAERO/INDEX.HTM
+2. Edit your List.htm and add a Link to JSFAERO/INDEX.HTM (optional)

     Example:
     ```html